Pueraria; Kudzu

 Anecdotal evidence

 Pueraria has caused minor breast growth, but additional body hair.
 Kudzu has also contributed to hot-flashes.
-These effects imply that the effect is positive and estrogenic on ERα in the breasts (and fallopian tubes), but androgenic on ERβ in the reproductive tract.
+These effects imply that the effect is positive and estrogenic on ERα in the breasts (and fallopian tubes), but conditionally androgenic on ERβ in the reproductive tract.
 Excessive use of pueraria has stopped being effective for breast growth.
-This is likely because of desensitization of estrogen recepors, and because clover's effects on the reproductive tract reduce estrogen balance in the body.
+This is likely because of potential desensitization of estrogen receptors, and because, like clover, estrogen's effects on the reproductive tract reduce estrogen balance in the body.
+It appears, pueraria can assist with balance and breast growth, but like other herbs which contain phytoestrogens, it must be avoided during proliferative phase.

 Use